 Are There Any Unwanted Visitors? – There are quite a few insects that won’t bother the tree.
 However, there are bugs like the Japanese beetle, spider mites, bagworms, spotted lanternflies, and more that can be very harmful to trees.
 Regular examinations of a tree will help with early prevention.
 Read more at Strunk Tree Service…

-“Where can I get reliable tree trimmers in my area?”
+“Where can I get a reliable tree trimming service in my area?”
 If you live in Mechanicsville, look no further than Steadfast Tree Care.
-We deliver excellent, timely, tree trimming, and tree care services.
+We deliver excellent and timely tree trimming and pruning services to Hanover County, Virginia.
 Call us today!